Bill Eigel: Legislative tenure

 In 2021, during the COVID-19 pandemic, Eigel called for a special session of the Missouri legislature to implement legislation to prevent private-sector companies from requiring COVID-19 vaccinations for staff and customers.

-In January 2024, Eigel was stripped of his committee chairmanship and Capitol parking spot following filibusters and stalling tactics meant to force a vote on an amendment to increase barriers to citizen ballot initiatives.
+In January 2024, Eigel, along with other members of the Missouri Freedom Caucus, was stripped of his committee chairmanship and Capitol parking spot following filibusters and stalling tactics meant to force a vote on an amendment to increase barriers to citizen ballot initiatives.
 Senate majority leader Cindy O'Laughlin expressed willingness to expel Eigel from the senate chambers due to disruptive behavior.
 In summer 2024, her PAC transferred funds to Rusty Black's PAC for mailers against his gubernatorial bid.

 In February 2024, Eigel and other Republicans opposed an amendment that would allow abortion in cases of rape or incest.
 Eigel stated that Democrats wanted to "bring back the institution of abortion so that kids can get abortions in the state of Missouri.
 A 1-year-old could get an abortion under this."
 He then said the proposed amendment "doesn't address" the "institutions of rape or of incest".

 Gubernatorial campaign

 In 2023, Eigel's BILL PAC was accused of using deceptive tactics to raise money for the 2024 Missouri gubernatorial election.
 Emails that prominently featured Donald Trump solicited small donations nationwide.
 As of October 2023, almost 99% of donations to BILL PAC came from out of state.
+In December 2025, state representative Jim Murphy filed a bill to ban misleading recurring donations in campaign fundraising that was inspired by Eigel's campaign, which continued to pull donations more than a year after he lost the primary.

 Eigel attracted wide attention for a video involving a flamethrower and burning cardboard boxes with references to book burning.
 He has also criticized incumbent governor Mike Parson for calling for civility in politics.